keri-gannon/my-travel-news-app/README.md

 - Add color scheme (i.e background color, font color, accent colors, etc.)
 - Add toggle to switch between light and dark mode
 - Use a more accurate alt for the Image in ArticlePreview
+- Use Media Queries for different screen sizes